Behavior Modification Training – Itsaboutdog

 Problem Analysis:

 This stage is inextricably linked with the previous one; they proceed more in parallel than sequentially.
-Once the necessary information has been collected, the dog handler can analyze the data and try to find the root cause of the problems.
+Once the necessary information has been collected, the dog handler can analyze the data and find the root cause of the problems.

 For example, a dog is aggressive towards strangers, and it becomes clear that its behavior is driven by fear.